aten2001/CS6210-project1/memory/HowToDoTest.md

 1. Set the maximum allowed memory for VMs by running the script *~/Project1/setallmaxmemory.py*
 2. Start all of the VMs using the *~/Project1/startallvm.py* script
 3. Copy the test binaries into each VM by running the *~/Project1/memory/assignall.sh* script
-3. Open a new terminal (e.g., a separate terminal window or a tmux/screen session) and use the *script* command to capture terminal output by running command *script memory_testcase1.log*
+4. Open a new terminal (e.g., a separate terminal window or a tmux/screen session) and use the *script* command to capture terminal output by running command *script memory_testcase1.log*
-4. In the same terminal, start the provided monitoring tool by running the command *~/Project1/memory/monitor.py*.
+5. In the same terminal, start the provided monitoring tool by running the command *~/Project1/memory/monitor.py*.
 The *script* command from Step 3 will capture the monitoring tool output to *memory_testcase1.log* so that you can submit it with your assignment.
-5. In a new terminal, start your Memory Coordinator by running the *memory_coordinator* binary
+6. In a new terminal, start your Memory Coordinator by running the *memory_coordinator* binary
-6. In a new terminal, start the first test case by running the command *~/Project1/memory/runtest1.py*.
+7. In a new terminal, start the first test case by running the command *~/Project1/memory/runtest1.py*.
 Note that this command launches the test case binaries as subprocesses, so although it exits almost immediately the tests will still be executing on your virtual machines.
-7. Use the output from the monitoring tool to determine if your Memory Coordinator is producing the correct behavior as described under *~/Project1/memory/testcases/1/README.md*
+8. Use the output from the monitoring tool to determine if your Memory Coordinator is producing the correct behavior as described under *~/Project1/memory/testcases/1/README.md*
-8. After your test has completed, stop *monitor.py* by typing "Ctrl+C" in its terminal and then type "exit" on the command line to stop *script* from logging the console output.
+9. After your test has completed, stop *monitor.py* by typing "Ctrl+C" in its terminal and then type "exit" on the command line to stop *script* from logging the console output.
+A record of your monitoring will be in the file *memory_testcase1.log*, which you will submit with your assignment deliverables.
-8. Shut down your test VMs with the command *~/Project1/shutdownallvm.py*
+10. Shut down your test VMs with the command *~/Project1/shutdownallvm.py*
-9. Repeat these steps for the remaining test cases, substituting the test case number as appropriate.
+11. Repeat these steps for the remaining test cases, substituting the test case number as appropriate.